cloud-fare/cloud-machine/ROADMAP.md

         * Privileged jobs can not be trusted to leave the state of persistent drive mounts in a known good state (free of malware, etc)
 * move config options out of makefiles into a cloud-machine config-file
+    * allow, in order of load:
+        * global cloud-machine config-files,
+        * user cloud-machine config-files,
+        * project specific cloud-machine config-files,
+        * followed by environment variables
-    * allow, in order of load, global, user, project specific cloud-machine config-files, followed by command line options
+        * followed by command line options
+        * followed by cloud-init URL contents
+        * followed by persistent drives in a machine with filesystem label "CLOUD-INIT"
     * default: allow all settings from earlier loaded profiles to be inherited unless specifically excluded or overridden.
 * config options to include machine resources
 * config options to be provided to the remote machine as its cloud-init defaults